-Council holds an interest of 48.88% (2018/19: 48.88%) in Narre Warren User Group (NWUG).
+Council holds an interest of 48.88 per cent (2017/18: 48.88 per cent) in Narre Warren User Group (NWUG).
 The principal activity of NWUG is to monitor the closed regional landfill that was previously used by Council.
-Contributions by Council to NWUG during the period totalled nil (2018/19: nil).
+Contributions by Council to NWUG during the period totalled nil (2017/18: nil).
 Council holds the cash investment for NWUG and surplus is generated from the interest and gas royalty returns less site monitoring costs.

-2020 \$000 2019 \$000
+2019 \$000 2018 \$000

 Movement in carrying value of investment

-Carrying value of investment at start of year 911 910
+Carrying value of investment at start of year 910 940

-Share of surplus for the year (73) 1
+Share of surplus for the year 1 (30)

-Carrying value of investment at end of year 838 911
+Carrying value of investment at end of year 911 910